hvg-concordia/ET/README.md

 "--------------------------- IEEE 3-Bus Power Distribution Application  -------------------------------------------"

-We applied our ET theorems on a real-world application IEEE 3-Bus Power Distribution System to show the capability of

-the ET formulations to obtain a system-level reliability/failure expression easily.
+We applied our ET theorems on a real-world IEEE 118-Bus Electrical Power Grid System (IEEE_118_BUS.sml) to show the Superiority of our ET formulations to obtain a system-level reliability/failure expression easily.

-To load the file ==> press the tab “HOL" ==> Misc ==> Load file ==> ETreePowerDistribution.sml

 "----------------------------------------   Contacts ---------------------------------------------------------"